 Some companies invest in Customer Experience (CX) as an afterthought.
 Other brands are 100% focussed on allocating resources to create customer excellence.
 They purposely establish budgets to build and expand a CX team, and measure customer satisfaction and related KPIs daily.
 They also close the loop to fix identified customer pain points.
 Continue Reading →

 The smallest gestures by frontline employees can be a significant reason shoppers turn into repeat buyers.
 I was reminded of this when buying clothing at a department store recently.
 Upon bringing my items to the register, the nice woman asked questions about my day and overall shopping experience.
 I was surprised by our first interaction as warm greetings don’t happen frequently enough.
 Why is that?
-Saying “hello” and
+Saying “hello” and good-bye” is such an easy way to delight customers.
+I especially love when company owners greet customers.
+(Read my Woodloch story).

 There’s a common phrase, “Happy Employees Bring Happy Customers.”
 It is so true!
 When people feel valued and enjoy their workplace, they are more likely to be engaged and committed to delighting customers and maximizing their satisfaction and loyalty.